fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 const myPanel = mapI.panels.find(p => p.id === 'uniquePanelID');
 ```

+### Closing & destroying

+You can close a panel with `myPanel.close();`.
+Once a panel is closed it is destroyed - meaning it cannot be opened again.
+This is done to maximize the performance for RAMP when panels are no longer in use.
+You can disable this by passing `false` as the first parameter to the close method: `myPanel.close(false);`.
+You can also disable this by setting `myPanel.keepAlive = true`.

 ## Watch

 You can subscribe to an individual panels opening and closing observable events: